du2347/Solidity-Smart-Contracts/README.md

 # Joint Savings Account Smart Contract

 ## General Overview
 In the endeavor to revolutionize the finance industry, a fintech startup has embarked on a journey to use blockchain technology.
 At the heart of this initiative lies the development of a Solidity smart contract tailored for joint savings accounts.
-This assignment delves into the intricacies of this project, aiming to automate financial processes through the implementation of deposit and withdrawal functionalities.
+This assignment focuses on aiming to automate financial processes through the implementation of deposit and withdrawal functionalities.

 ## Objectives
 1. Develop a Solidity smart contract capable of managing joint savings accounts.